MegaBitmap/PS2-SNL/README.md

 **If you plan to use virtual memory cards please read this:**
 VMCs only work with exFAT partitions.
 In the SNL-UDPBDG Sync window, check the VMC checkbox then resync the game list.
-You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
+You must use udpbd-server or udpfs_bd when using VMCs, udpbd-vexfat and udpfs do NOT support VMCs.

 Start the SNL-UDPBDG sync/server app (UDPBDG.exe).
 (optional) Click mount exFAT drive for VMC support.